Funding Crisis Hits California’s Rural Schools: Advocates Call for Action Now!

-As federal funding hangs in the balance, California’s rural school districts face a stark challenge: how to maintain essential services amid the uncertain future of the Secure Rural Schools Act.
+As federal funding hangs in the balance, California’s rural school districts face a stark challenge on how to maintain essential services amid the uncertain future of the Secure Rural Schools Act.
 Originally established to offset declines in timber revenue from federal lands, the Act has become a lifeline for hundreds of districts.
 But after failing to gain reauthorization in 2024, many schools now confront steep budget cuts—some losing up to 20% of their funding.

 What happens to rural education when vital federal dollars suddenly vanish—and what can educators do to make their voices heard?